 The ExecuteJavaScript method is used send a character vector containing JavaScript code to CEF to be executed.
-At present this is a one-way communication and no result from the executed code is sent back to APL.
+At present this is a one-way communication and the shy result is always 1.
+No assumptions should be made about the result.